Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills

 Admission and Hours

 The historic farm is normally closed from late December until mid-April.
-As explained later in this article, however, the campground operates year-round.
+As explained later in this article, however, most of the campground operates year-round.

-Admission to the museum as of April 2025 is $15 for adults, $12 for seniors, $10 for youth and students, and free for kids under the age of 6.
+Admission to the museum as of January, 2026, is $15 for adults, $12 for seniors, $10 for youth and students, and free for kids under the age of 6.
 There is also a family pack available for $40.
-Folks who are BCAA members get a 10% discount as well.
+BCAA members get a 10% discount as well.

 Events at Kilby

-Below are some of the events that Kilby Historic Site offers in 2025.
-(Note: Event details are subject to change.)
+Below were some of the events that Kilby Historic Site offered last year.
+(Note: Event details were subject to change.)
+2026 events are to be confirmed, although they likely will be similar to last year’s.

-- Curiouser & Curiouser – on the Saturday there’s a photo scavenger hunt with an Alice in Wonderland theme.
-Easter activities are available throughout the day as well.
+• Curiouser & Curiouser – on the Saturday there was a photo scavenger hunt with an Alice in Wonderland theme.
+Easter activities were available throughout the day as well.

-- Mad Hatter Tea Party – an Alice in Wonderland-themed event at 1:00 pm with tea and desserts.
-There’s an extra charge of $12 per person and pre-registration is required.
+• Mad Hatter Tea Party – an Alice in Wonderland-themed event at 1:00 pm with tea and desserts.
+There was an extra charge of $12 per person and pre-registration is required.

-- All Things Spring – the Sunday event includes egg hiding and hunting, seed planting, special treats and more spring activities.
+• All Things Spring – the Sunday event included egg hiding and hunting, seed planting, special treats and more spring activities.

-- Mother’s Day – Kilby’s Mother’s Day celebration on May 11th features a presentation about how Victorian children were raised as well as special menu items in the attraction’s café.
+• Mother’s Day – Kilby’s Mother’s Day celebration featured a presentation about how Victorian children were raised as well as special menu items in the attraction’s café.

-- Bats in our Belfry – watch hundreds of bats feed on mosquitoes on Saturday nights in July this year.
+• Bats in our Belfry – you could watch hundreds of bats feed on mosquitoes on Saturday nights in July.

-- The Wizard of Oz – the musical is performed by the Behind the Gate Theatre Company from August 19th to 23rd in 2025.
+• The Wizard of Oz the musical was performed by the Behind the Gate Theatre Company in late August.

-- Thanksgiving Weekend – on the Canadian Thanksgiving weekend in October there are apple pressing demonstrations and harvest traditions to check out.
+• Thanksgiving weekend – on the Canadian Thanksgiving weekend in October there were apple pressing demonstrations and harvest traditions to check out.

-- Bumps in the Night – a Halloween-themed paranormal investigation at the Kilby General Store on October 24th and 25th.
+• Bumps in the Night – a Halloween-themed paranormal investigation at the Kilby General Store in late October.

-- Christmas by the Railway – the historic site is decorated for the holiday season and ginger cookies are available as well.
-This event runs on the weekends of December 6th to 7th and December 13th to 14th.
+• Christmas by the Railway – the historic site was decorated for the holiday season and ginger cookies were available as well.
+This event ran over select weekends in December.

-- The Nutcracker – the Behind the Gate Theatre Company performs the Christmas classic between December 19th and 23rd in 2025.
+• The Nutcracker – the Behind the Gate Theatre Company performed the Christmas classic over a week in mid-December.

 Waterloo Farm at Kilby Historic Site